 The purpose of the GRU is to provide quality care in the geriatric patient who is not severely ill or who is in the recovery phase, including exacerbation of chronic illness, that requires rehabilitative medical and interdisciplinary care and intervention to maintain their physical, psychosocial, and spiritual well-being.
 The patient’s condition is such that the care does not depend heavily on high technology monitoring or complex diagnostic procedure.

 The GRU requires daily individual assessment and review of the clinical course and treatment plan for a limited time period, until the condition is stabilized or the treatment course is completed.
-They do not require 24 hour in house physician present but attending physician are available on care on after hours.
+They do not require 24 hour in house physician presence but attending physicians are available during after hours.

 Patients are admitted under a Geriatrician or an attending Family Medicine Physicians who practices in Geriatrics and are cared for by an interdisciplinary team.